A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Results

 \section{Results}

-We systematically investigated the role of preexisting curvature (membrane location) in the constriction process and the associated energy landscape using both the traditional axisymmetric calculations and the 3D computational framework.
+We systematically investigated the role of preexisting curvature (varying with location on the membrane) in the constriction process and the associated energy landscape using both the traditional axisymmetric calculations and the 3D computational framework.
+The constriction process is modeled using a collar pressure (pN/nm$^2$) applied onto a fixed membrane height (nm).
+In this study, we include the effect of the height of applied pressure by reporting a force per unit length, or an effective surface pressure (pN/nm), as the product of the applied collar pressure and the fixed height.
 Our main results can be summarized as follows -- \textit{first}, the energy landscape for constriction depends on the preexisting curvature of the membrane; \textit{second}, 3D modes of constriction with less than full symmetry encounter lower energy barriers when compared to pathways of higher symmetry; and \textit{finally}, helical constriction modes can have the lowest energy barriers of all in 3D.
 We elaborate on these findings in detail below.